Jaisalmer Fort: Architecture

-Nathmal Haweli is an iconic monument of Jaisalmer fort.
-It is built in yellow sand stone that shines like gold under Sun.
-The haweli is named after Nathmal, the then Prime minister at the court of Jaisalmer.
+Nathmal Haveli is an iconic monument of Jaisalmer fort.
+It is built of yellow sandstone that appears golden in sunlight.
+The haveli is named after Nathmal, the then prime minister at the court of Jaisalmer.
 It was built by two brothers Lulu and Hathi, simultaneously, from different segments.
 For this reason, the building has no symmetry, yet it is an excellent piece of art, and ornate architecture.
 These architects left their signature at the plinth of the building as a carving of a Rajputana warrior on elephant.
 The building is characteristically identified with two elephants on either side.
 The building is a mix of Islamic and Rajputana style of architecture.

 The fort has an ingenious drainage system called the ghut nali which allows for the easy drainage of rainwater away from the fort in all four directions of the fort.
 Over the years, haphazard construction activities and building of new roads has greatly reduced its effectiveness.